coreinfrastructure/best-practices-badge/criteria.md

 - The project MUST have a version-controlled source repository that is publicly readable. [repo-url]&#8224;
 - This source repository MUST track what changes were made, who made the changes, and when the changes were made. [repo-track]&#8224;
 - The public repository MUST include interim versions for review before release; it MUST NOT include only final releases. [repo-interim]
 - It is RECOMMENDED that projects use common distributed version control software (e.g., git).
-Note that git is not specifically required, and that projects can use centralized version control software (such as subversion) with justification.&#8224;
+Note that git is not specifically required, and that projects can use centralized version control software (such as subversion) with justification. [repo-distributed]&#8224;
 - Projects MAY use private (non-public) branches in specific cases while the change is not publicly released (e.g., for fixing vulnerabilities before the vulnerability is revealed to the public).
 - *Rationale*:  This enables easy tracking and public review.
 Some OSS projects do not use a version control system or do not provide public access to it.
 The lack of a public version control repository makes it unnecessarily difficult to contribute to a project and to track its progress in detail.